jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 _Techvolution: On the Origin of Technological Species_ presents a different way of understanding human civilization: the human story is driven not by our beliefs or ideologies, but by the technologies we create and use.
 The journey from recognizing our technological nature to building a better world happens as we transform three interconnected realms—individual identity, political discourse, and economic systems.

 **Book I—A New Identity:** We have names for our nationality, our ethnicity, our job, our politics—but no name for the identity that quietly runs our lives: the tools you use to house yourself, get around, and earn a living.
-Miss this, and you'll blame yourself, politics, or luck when the technological ecosystem shifts under your feet.
-Maria wasn't a "regional manager".
-She sold physical-media stories in the Internet Age.
-Seeing herself as a tool user in a technological ecosystem would have told her discs were getting slow compared to downloads, and slow adaptations get hunted down and replaced.
-But a self-aware person can shed tools and reapply knowledge—moving goods, picking a good story—to new technologies and prosper in whatever ecosystem comes next.
+Miss this, and you'll blame yourself, politics, or luck when the ecosystem shifts under your feet.
+Evolution didn't see a regional manager.
+It saw someone selling physical-media stories in the Internet Age, and slow adaptations get hunted down and replaced.
+But a person who sees it coming can shed the tool and keep the knowledge.
+Maria should know her eye for a good story and grip on complex logistics are needed in whatever ecosystem comes next.

 **Book II—Mixed Ideological Politics:** A heat pump doesn't know it's "green".
 A diesel truck doesn't know it's "red-blooded American".
 We attach such labels with stories and then reject good tools for wearing the wrong one.
 After Book I told us our true identity, Book II teaches us how to strip away story-based identities from any tool so we can install solar panels and a diesel generator without thinking we've betrayed an ideological tribe.
-This radical freedom to grow and shed tools based on the environment is political moderation reimagined for the people of the Internet Age.
+This radical freedom to grow or shed tools to find our niche is political moderation reimagined for the people of the Internet Age.

-**Book III—Bumblebee Economics:** Book I gives Maria a truer name and some sense of what's coming.
-Book II lets her choose any tool to find her niche.
-Book III empowers all people in their niches to better work together.
-But, when Maria took her distribution skills or her eye for good stories to other industries, she'd need a lower learning curve.
-This requires more standards across industries.
-We're good at making standards—USB, shipping containers, VIN numbers.
-Less good at settling on them: the DVD's successor split into two rival discs.
-And we have few standards in the selling, staffing, or moving of goods and people.
-Meanwhile, all plants use the same sunlight.
+**Book III—Bumblebee Economics:** In nature, all plants use the same sunlight.
 Predators eat most meats.
 Decomposers work on any lifeform.
 A bee works any flower it finds.
-This book details the adaptations that enforce wide interoperability and reciprocation inside our technological ecosystems.
+The self-aware Maria finding her niche needs a similarly low learning curve to prosper in her next job.
+This means more standards across industries.
+We're good at making standards like USB, shipping containers, VIN numbers.
+Less good at settling on them: the DVD's successor foolishly split into two rival discs.
+And worse, we have few standards in the selling, staffing, or moving of goods and people.
+Book III details the adaptations that enforce widespread standards and interoperability in nature.
+Bees, flowers, every organism is put to use, and nothing is wasted.
+Bounty is the result in nature, and in civilization too.

 `Understand yourself → Learn to select better tools → Build bounty with others`